 - 1. Provide concealed-wired telephone systems, with outlets located in the kitchen, living room, and master bedroom, in locations suitable for convenient use based on likely furniture placements. - 2.
 All dwelling units shall be provided with a Local Area Network (LAN) connection in the living or dining room, capable of providing a high-speed internet connection. - 3.
 All buildings that are designed to include a multiple number of dwelling units accessible through a common entry shall have a two-way intercom between the main entry and the individual units; however, door releases at common entries shall be at the door and not remotely operated.
 Intercom communications shall not result in additional costs to the resident. - 4.
 Concealed-wired television cable systems shall be provided in all developments.
 Install one jack in master bedrooms and two in living rooms (min.), based on likely furniture placements. - 5.
-Doorbells or door-knockers shall be provided at all unit entrance doors. - F. Electric Heating: Electric baseboard heat is not allowed.
+Doorbells or door-knockers shall be provided at all unit entrance doors.
+Provide a stable source of power to connect doorbells at units designed for audio/visual accessibility. - F. Electric Heating: Electric baseboard heat is not allowed.
 Use of small electric space heaters is also not allowed, unless justifiable by a life-cycle cost analysis.